 History and Physical

-Patients will report hair shedding, usually without other symptoms, with a relatively abrupt onset.
-By definition, in acute telogen effluvium, shedding lasts less than six months; often the period of shedding is much shorter.
-A careful history will identify a causative event (see etiology section) occurring approximately 3 months before the onset of the shedding (range from 1 to 6 months).
-Quite often the patient has fully recovered from the acute illness and fails to see the connection between the illness with the hair loss.
+Patients typically present with hair shedding, usually without other symptoms and with a relatively abrupt onset.
+By definition, the shedding in acute telogen effluvium lasts less than 6 months; often, the shedding period is much shorter.
+Obtaining a thorough history can reveal a causative event (refer to the list in the Etiology section for the conditions that may be considered) occurring approximately 3 months before the onset of the shedding.
+However, this timeframe could range from 1 to 6 months.
+Frequently, the patient may have completely recovered from the acute illness or identifiable incident and may not recognize the connection with the hair loss.[16]

 Evaluation